Contact graphs of ball packings: New bound in dimension 3

 \begin{lemma} For any $\rho>1$ and any non-overlapping balls $X$ and $Y$ tangent to $B$, spherical caps $C_\rho(B,X)$ and $C_\rho(B,Y)$ do not overlap. \end{lemma}

-\begin{proof} Consider a radical plane $p$ of the boundaries of $X$ and $Y$.
-We want to show that $p$ separates $C_\rho(B,X)$ and $C_\rho(B,Y)$.
+\begin{proof} Consider an arbitrary plane $p$ separating closed balls $X$ and $Y$.
+We want to show that $p$ separates $C_\rho(B,X)$ and $C_\rho(B,Y)$ as well.
 Firstly, we note that $p$ must intersect $B$.
-If this is not the case, one of the two half-spaces formed by $p$ doesn't have a common point with $B$ but it contains either $X$ or $Y$ both of which are tangent to $B$.
+If this is not the case, one of the two open half-spaces formed by $p$ does not have a common point with $B$ but it contains either $X$ or $Y$, both of which are tangent to $B$.

-As a radical plane of two non-overlapping spheres, $p$ may not contain interior points of $X$ or $Y$.
-Therefore, in order to complete the proof of the lemma, it is sufficient for us to show that $p$ doesn't have any interior points of $C_\rho(B,X)$ or $C_\rho(B,Y)$.
+$p$ may not contain interior points of $X$ or $Y$.
+Therefore, in order to complete the proof of the lemma, it is sufficient for us to show that $p$ does not have any interior points of $C_\rho(B,X)$ or $C_\rho(B,Y)$.
 We assume that $p$ has an interior point of $C_\rho(B,X)$.
 We connect this point with an arbitrary point of $p\cap B$ by a line segment.
 This segment intersects $X$ by an interior point so we get a contradiction to the fact that $p$ contains no interior points of $X$. \end{proof}